TristanoSuriani/jadeval/README.md

 ~~~~
 When the customer's last name is unknown stop the process and notify the error
 ~~~~

+[Jadeval Validation Language](docs/Validation.md) allows to define this decision in almost plain English:

 ### Workflows
 A workflow consists of an orchestrated and repeatable pattern of activity.
 Elements of a workflow include states,